dvmarinoff/Flux/README.md

 |--------|----------------|------|-------|---------------|------------------|--------|------------|
 | yes    | yes            | yes  | yes   | no            | yes              | no     | no         |

+### Linux
-On Chrome for Linux you might need to turn on the experimental platforms feature flag at `chrome://flags/#enable-experimental-web-platform-features`
+On Chrome for Linux you might need to turn on the experimental platforms feature flag at

+`chrome://flags/#enable-experimental-web-platform-features`

+### Opera

+For Opera you might need to enable the web bluetooth flag as

+`opera://flags/#enable-web-bluetooth`

+### iOS
+For iOS you can try [WebBLE](https://apps.apple.com/us/app/webble/id1193531073) which is:

+> Very simple web browser that supports an initial subset of the web bluetooth.

+It is not tested or supported by this project, but you can give it try if your only choise is iOS.

 ## Supported Hardware